reedmcfadden/bandit/levels.md

 1. The criteria that the password file can be identified by include being human-readable, 1033 bytes in size, and not executable.
 1. To find the file, I used the 'find' command, searching for type file and for a size of 1033 bytes.
 More could be specified to look for a file that was also human-readable and not executable, but that wasn't necessary here.
     1. Here's the command I used, I used xargs to cat the file once find found it: `find ./inhere/ -type f -size 1033c | xargs cat`
+    1. Updated command to more specifically to search for files that are not executable as well: `find ./inhere/ -type f -size 1033c -not -executable | xargs cat`

 ### Level 6

 1. Ssh in as the new bandit user with the discovered password as usual.
+1. This is similar to Level 5, but the criteria are different.
+This time the file to find is 33 bytes in size, owned by user bandit7 and owned by group bandit6.
+1. I was able to craft a similar find command to find the password here: `find / -type f -size 33c -user bandit7 -group bandit6 2>/dev/null | xargs cat`
+    1. The list was narrow enough to manually find the file without adding the group filtering, but adding the group filter narrowed it down to a single file which is nice and convenient for piping the file result to xargs and cat.

+### Level 7

 1. TODO - pickup here.